SPM-VD/Public-README-Files/ChassisDOEapp_README.md

 - You can use the Re-Run Ranking button to go ahead and re rank the filtered data set, or go back and use the button on the Rank Page
     - The button on the Rank page will turn orange, indicating that there is new filtered data that the tables do not represent.
 - Once your filter values have been set, you can Save Filtered Results on the rank page to save the current filtered data set for later use

+### Saving & Loading Filter Dropdown Selections
+- **Save Dropdown Settings**: Click "Save Filter Selections" to save your current dropdown parameter choices (the 6 filter parameters you selected) to a template file
+    - This stores which parameters you've chosen for filtering, making it easy to reload the same configuration later
+- **Load Dropdown Settings**: Click "Load Filter Selections" to reload a previously saved dropdown configuration
+    - Quickly switch between different filtering setups without manually selecting parameters each time
+- **Use Case**: If you have standard analysis workflows (e.g., suspension-focused vs. aero-focused filtering), save those configurations and load them by name

 ## Setup Comparison
 ![setupCompareTables](_external/readme_images/setupCompareTables.png)